dovecot/documentation/source/admin_manual/ssl/index.rst

 client connects, and only after the session is encrypted the regular protocol handling begins.

-Using two separate ports for plaintext and SSL connections was thought to be wasteful and adds complexity for clients which may wish to make use of SSL when it is advertised, so STARTTLS command was added and intended to deprecate the SSL ports.
+Using two separate ports for unencrypted and SSL connections was thought to be wasteful and adds complexity for clients which may wish to make use of SSL when it is advertised, so STARTTLS command was added and intended to deprecate the SSL ports.